decentraland/old-documentation/_posts/development-guide/2018-02-15-entities-components.md

 In the example above, the newly created entity isn't viewable by users of your scene until it's added to the engine.

-> Note: Entities aren't added to [Entity groups]() until they are added to the engine.
+> Note: Entities aren't added to [Component groups]() until they are added to the engine.

 When an entity is added to the engine, its `alive` property is implicitly set to _true_.
 You can check if an entity is currently added to the engine by checking this property.